Lancaster Country Day School Puerto Rico 2026

 Today our group explored Utuado, the inner rainforest in the mountainous region of Puerto Rico.
 At the mountains we connected with the elements.
 We started the hike with a bonfire then we meditated and hiked through the forest.
 On our hike, we saw some very ancient petroglyphs that represented the elements.
 We continued our hike to go down to the river and see newly discovered petroglyphs that were revealed by hurricane Maria.
 We even did masks using 68 million year old clay.
 On this hike, we all overcame our own fears in different ways.
 Some tried new foods and others jumped into a river from a short (and safe) cliff.
 For lunch a very kind local woman made our group lunch with locally sourced and grown ingredients such as sweet potato salad, sprouted lentils with Asian dressing, chayote ceviche, and for desert there was cookies made with local cacao and hibiscus.
 Everyone tried all of the foods.
 Then we all went to the beach near the house we stayed at and played various games in the ocean.
 Then we had dinner and played board games, basketball and volleyball… and maybe lost a few balls over the fence.
 We ended the day by packing for tomorrow’s move and getting ready for another exciting day to come.

-By Shawn N.
+By: Shawn N.